DHolistic/FDUniverse/KILNUniverse/CRITICAL_CHARACTER_VISUAL_PROMPTS.md

 ---

-## 📸 **CHARACTER 1: PRE-AUDEMAR - THE ORIGINAL CREATOR**
+## 📸 **CHARACTER 1: SAHAJA/SAMGAMA - THE ORIGINAL CREATOR**
-**File Name:** `CHARACTER_PHASE1_OriginalCreator_PreTransformation_v1.0.png`
+**File Name:** `CHARACTER_PHASE1_SahajaOriginalCreator_PreTransformation_v1.0.png`

 ### **AI ART PROMPT:**
 ```
-A majestic clay being in their natural, pre-trauma state during the golden age of creation.
+A majestic clay being in their natural confluence state during the golden age of creation.
 Tall, flowing humanoid form made of warm, moist earth-toned clay with organic curves and natural beauty.
-Their surface shows subtle flow patterns like living pottery, with a gentle inner luminescence.
+Their surface shows subtle flow patterns like living pottery, with a gentle inner luminescence suggesting Sahaja (natural being) evolving toward Samgama (confluence).
 They stand in a peaceful natural landscape with arms outstretched in creative joy, small clay creatures and pottery forming spontaneously around their feet.
 Expression shows pure creative delight and deep empathetic connection to all life.
 Natural golden lighting, warm earth tones with golden accents, flowing organic shapes throughout the scene.
 Peaceful, nurturing atmosphere with wildflowers and flowing water nearby.
 Digital character art style, detailed and inspiring.
 ```

 ### **CANONICAL SPECIFICATIONS:**